Fantasy football players on the rebound for 2021

 Heading into the 2021 season, let’s explore which players are most likely to bounce back from a down year in 2020.
 Recognize there is considerable overlap with our risk-reward players list.

 Note: All ADP figures are courtesy of FantasyFootballCalculator.com and use PPR scoring, unless noted otherwise.
-The figures are based on drafts from July 22-25.
+The figures are based on drafts from July 29-Aug.1.

 Fantasy football players on the rebound for 2021